 One couple rented a house without seeing it first.
 The online pictures looked great.
 The landlord insisted on getting a first and last month’s rent plus a security deposit.
 When they arrived at the house, it looked nothing like the pictures.
 Then to make matters worse, they did not realize that the house has a serious mold problem.
 It was right next to the fairgrounds with loud music until the wee hours of the morning.
 They moved out after a few weeks and lost $1000s of dollars.

-Another couple drove to Panama (pre-pandemic).
+Another couple drove to Panama from the United States.
 They thought they had 90 days to drive around Panama.
 They can certainly drive in Panama with their foreign license for 90 days but their vehicle needs to be registered in Panama within 30 days.
 I tried to tell them!
 When they made a trip from Chiriqui province to Panama City, they were stopped at a checkpoint and their van was impounded.
 Guess who they called for help!
+Me!
 Another expensive mistake to get their van out of the pound and pay the fines.

 A man rented a condo in Coronado.
 He was thrilled with the views.
 But later discovered two problems.
 Because his condo is on a certain side of the building it is hot all day long.
 He’s running her air conditioner all the time.
 Electricity is not included in his rent so her electric bill is running $300-$400 a month.
 He also found out from his next-door neighbor, who lives in a unit the exact same size and moved to Panama a few months earlier, is paying $250 less in rent!
 Perhaps the real estate agent who rented the unit is doing a net listing.
 It was not one of the real estate companies we recommend.